SoftFever/OrcaSlicer/doc/developer-reference/Preset-and-bundle.md

 As the name might suggest this class deals with presets for various things.
 It defines an enum `Type` which basically tells you what kind of data the present contains.
 Below are a few explained and there corresponding UI elements

+> [!Warning]
-#### Note: There is a lot of outdated and legacy code in the code base.
+> There is a lot of outdated and legacy code in the code base.

 - `TYPE_PRINT`: Refers to a process preset.
 It's called 'Print' probably due to some legacy code.